Ellen Stewart Theatre | 66 East 4th Street (2nd Floor)

 Directed by Bobbi Jene Smith

-Performers: Evan Copeland, Hsin-Yi Hsiang, Ariel Freedman, Jesse Kovarsky, Yiannis Logothetis, Marta Miller, Or Schraiber, Bobbi Jene Smith
+Performances and Live Music by: Asaf Avidan, Evan Copeland, Ariel Freedman, Keir GoGwilt, Hsin-Yi Hsiang, Coleman Itzkoff, Jesse Kovarsky, Yiannis Logothetis, Marta Miller, Or Schraiber and Bobbi Jene Smith

 BOBBI JENE SMITH was a member of the Batsheva Dance Company from 2005-2014 under the artistic direction of Ohad Naharin.
 She is an alumnus of the Juilliard School, North Carolina School of the Arts, and the Royal Winnipeg Ballet School.
 Bobbi’s decision to depart Batsheva as a principal dancer and set off to discover her own choreographic voice is beautifully depicted in the award-winning documentary Bobbi Jene by Elvira Lind.